timoa/terraform-oci-vscode-server/README.md

 ### Use cases

 * Code from any computer with your VSCode and your tools without any install
-* Code from your tablet or slow computer with a remove VSCode Server
+* Code from your tablet or slow computer with a remote VSCode Server
-* Onboard a new team member without spending the first days configuring VSCode with pre-configured tools
+* Onboard a new team member without spending the first days configuring VSCode and other tools on their computer

 ## How to start

 ### Create an OCI account

+Signup for a free OCI account [here][oci-signup-url].

+If you're new to Oracle Cloud Infrastructure, you need to the following:

+* **Tenant**: kind of an account, like a company or an organization
+* **Compartment**: it's a isolated area to deploy a project or an environment (similar a GCP project).

+I recommend to create a new compartment for deploying VSCode Server, that way you will be able to use share free tier resource for a different project or rebuild from scratch a new VSCode Server instead of using the default compartment.

 ### Configure the OCI authentication